trek elite 9.9 ssl

 I have selected a new DT Swiss XRC 100 Race fork instead of older FOX F100RLC, which has been definitely moved to Andrejka`s custom bike.
 100mm travel of the fork fits well the applicability of the bike.

-As in other projects, I have assembled my favourite Extralite cockpit (UltraStem UL3 stem and UltraBar UL handlebar).
+As in other projects, I have assembled my favorite Extralite cockpit (UltraStem UL3 stem and UltraBar UL handlebar).
 SRAM X.0 gripshift system has been replaced by X.0 trigger shifters.
 The shifters have been upgraded with carbon shifter levers by Z-Components and with some small black anodizing parts.
 Avid Matchmaker X is a must-have component in the SRAM brakes - shifters setup.

 SRAM X.0 rear derailleur was additionally tuned by carbon derailleur pulleys with ceramic bearings and custom inner carbon cage.